First Alert Weather Alert: Excessive heat for the holiday weekend - KESQ

 First Alert Weather Alert: Excessive heat for the holiday weekend

 BIG heat is moving in for the start of July!
-An Excessive Heat Warning will go into effect at 11:00 a.m.
-Saturday, for Southern California deserts.
-Local mountains will join the mix with a Heat Advisory for the same timeframe.
+An Excessive Heat Warning will stay in effect through Monday evening.
+Local mountains and areas west of the valley will join the mix with a Heat Advisory for the same timeframe.

 Now is the time to put heat safety into practice!
 Take a moment to read over the signs and symptoms of heat exhaustion and heat stroke so you can take the necessary action to keep yourself and your loved ones safe.